 Jeremy Hughes, Alzheimer’s Society Chief Executive and co-chair of the Dementia Friendly Communities Champion Group, said:

-‘Since David Cameron announced his Challenge on Dementia in March, 2012, we have been working with organisations from across all sectors to help make their operations more dementia-friendly.
+‘We have been working with organisations from across all sectors to help make their operations more dementia-friendly.
 Innovations in finance have undoubtedly led to greater convenience for customers, but all too often we hear that people with dementia feel locked out of their own finances.
 Lloyds Banking Group, working with others, is leading the way for the financial services industry in order to change this picture.

 ‘Lloyds Banking Group has recognised its responsibility to customers affected by dementia and is taking positive steps towards improving the service offered to people with the condition and their carers.
 Alzheimer’s Society would like to see the whole financial services sector signing up to the charter, so that managing money does not add to the list of worries people with dementia and their carers can often face.’